 San Francisco is bursting with quirky restaurants and culinary gems!
 Explore the Mission District for inventive fusion eateries, enjoy stunning Golden Gate Bridge views from the Marina District’s waterfront spots, or savor authentic dim sum in Chinatown.
 The Haight-Ashbury area offers quirky cafes for a laid-back meal, while SoMa features trendy farm-to-table spots.
 Whatever you're craving, San Francisco’s diverse restaurant scene has something special for you.
 Ready to find the right venue for your event?
 Discover it with Tagvenue today!

-In San Francisco, prices of quirky restaurants average $2500 minimum spend per event.
+In San Francisco, prices of quirky restaurants average $2000 minimum spend per event.
 Costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
 Extra charges may apply for custom catering, decor, or event planning services.
 Packages with add-ons, such as DJs, photo booths, or other entertainment services, can also increase the overall cost.
-Check out the typical price ranges in San Francisco, based on Tagvenue data:
+Check out the typical price ranges in San Francisco, based on Tagvenue data from October 2025:

 San Francisco's quirky restaurant venues are spread across several neighborhoods.
 Lower Nob Hill features an eclectic mix of dining spots with a blend of historic and contemporary influences.
 The Mission District is known for its innovative and diverse restaurants, reflecting the area's energetic and multicultural atmosphere.
 The Castro provides a colorful and welcoming environment, great for exploring unique dining experiences.
 From the bustling Downtown area to these distinctive neighborhoods, San Francisco's diverse locations ensure a memorable dining experience.